-- (3) Foxing Development Limited ("Foxing") is directly interested in 129,000,000 Shares.
+- (1) Phanron Holdings Limited ("Phanron") is wholly-owned by Mr. HONG Gang and he is therefore deemed to be interested in the 78,141,966 Shares held by Phanron. - (2) Foxing Development Limited ("Foxing") is directly interested in 129,000,000 Shares.
 Foxing is wholly-owned by Hill Garden Limited ("Hill Garden") and is therefore deemed to be interested in the same 129,000,000 Shares.
-Mr. Bl Hua, Jeff is the founder of the trust that wholly-owns Hill Garden.
-Mr. Bl Hua, Jeff, therefore, is deemed to be interested in the same 129,000,000 Shares. - (4) There were 1,337,019,000 Shares in issue as at 31 December 2019.
+Mr. BI Hua, Jeff is the founder of the trust that wholly-owns Hill Garden.
+Mr. BI Hua, Jeff, therefore, is deemed to be interested in the same 129,000,000 Shares. - (3) As at 31 December 2020, the Company had 1,336,631,000 Shares in issue.

-Save as disclosed above, as at 31 December 2019, none of the Directors or chief executive of the Company had any interests or short positions in the Shares, underlying Shares and debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) which would be required to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO, or which would be required, pursuant to Section 352 of the SFO, to be entered in the register referred to therein, or otherwise notified to the Company and the Stock Exchange pursuant to the Model Code.
+Save as disclosed above, as at 31 December 2020, none of the Directors or chief executive of the Company had any interests or short positions in the Shares, underlying Shares and debentures of the Company or any of its associated corporations (within the meaning of Part XV of the SFO) which would be required to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO, or which would be required, pursuant to Section 352 of the SFO, to be entered in the register referred to therein, or otherwise notified to the Company and the Stock Exchange pursuant to the Model Code.